 - Large Ham: At her hammiest as the aforementioned witch.

-- Older Than They Look: It has become a bit of a joke on Broadway that she doesn't age.
+- Older Than They Look: Discussed; it has become a bit of a joke on Broadway that she doesn't age.
 You'd never guess that she was 50 in this video.

-- Special Guest: In The Muppet Show, The Carol Burnett Show, and Saturday Night Live, among others.
+- Special Guest: In The Muppet Show, The Carol Burnett Show, Saturday Night Live and The Magic of David Copperfield, among others.